better-internet/radworks-grants/applications/template.md

 Please include here

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.
+In other words, how will it be made sustainable?

 ## Additional Information :heavy_plus_sign: